dougalstanton/dougalstanton.net/pages/bjj-training-diary.markdown

 We started from side control with **head and arm control** which was good because I've never been sure how that works properly.
 I mean I'm still at a loss when it comes to doing it properly but at least I'm aware of which arm (and which head) should be controlled.

+# 2015-06-20 Playtime

+First Saturday sparring session.
+In the end I realised, somehow, that I'd basically not eaten properly before I came out so no wonder I was getting a headache and not really controlling myself properly.
+Got some good practise at preventing guard passes.